loki-smip/esp-mic/README.md

 Stream audio from an **INMP441 I2S microphone** over Wi-Fi using an **ESP8266**, then receive and transcribe it on your PC in real-time using Python.

 ---
+happy to help at any time (i do not respond fast i have school)

 ##  Key Features